 Federal Green Leader Annamie Paul joined Singh in the call for Ottawa to do more.

-She called the confirmation of a mass grave a “terrible discovery that once again highlights the absolute genocidal tragedy of our residential school system in Canada.”
+She called the confirmation of graves a “terrible discovery that once again highlights the absolute genocidal tragedy of our residential school system in Canada.”

 She also said Canada should drop its appeals of two Canadian Human Rights Tribunal decisions that order Ottawa to pay victims of the child welfare system and expand eligibility for Jordan’s Principle, which exists to ensure First Nations kids have access to essential social services.